Sequential Decision Algorithms for Measurement-Based Impromptu Deployment of a Wireless Relay Network along a Line: System Model and Notation

 \subsection{Network Cost Structure}

 In this section we develop the cost that we use to evaluate the performance of a given deployment policy.
-Given the current location of the deployment agent with respect to the previous relay, and given the measurements made to the previous relay, a policy will provide the placement decision (in the case of as-you-go deployment, whether or not to place the relay, and if place then at what power, and in the case of explore-forward deployment, where among the $B$ locations to place the relay and at which power).
-Formal definition of a policy will be given later in this paper.
+Given the current location of the deployment agent with respect to the previous relay, and given the measurements made to the previous relay, a policy will provide the placement decision (in the case of pure as-you-go deployment, whether or not to place the relay, and if place then at what power, and in the case of explore-forward deployment, where among the $B$ locations to place the relay and at which power).

 Let us denote the number of placed relays up to $x$~steps (i.e., $x \delta$ meters) from the sink by $N_x$ ($ \leq x$); define $N_0 = 0$.
 Since deployment decisions are based on measurements to already placed relays, and since the path-loss over a link is a random variable (due to shadowing), we see that $\{N_x\}_{x \geq 1}$ is a random process.
 In this paper we have assumed that each node forwards each packet to the immediately previously placed relay (e.g., with reference to Figure~\ref{fig:why-impromptu}, the source forwards all packets to Relay~$2$, which, in turn, forwards all packets to Relay~$1$, etc.).
 See \cite{chattopadhyay-etal13measurement-based-impromptu-placement_wiopt} for the considerably more complex possibility of relay skipping while forwarding packets.